Moran models and Wright--Fisher diffusions with selection and mutation in a one-sided random environment: Moran models and Wright--Fisher processes

 \textbf{Case 3: $\om$ has infinitely many jumps in $(s,t]$}.
-For any $\delta$, we consider $\om^\delta$ as in Section \ref{S3} and we couple the processes $X_N^\om$ and $X_N^{\om^\delta}$ as in the proof of Proposition \ref{sjumps}.
+For any $\delta$, we consider $\om^\delta$ as in \eqref{defomdelta} and we couple the processes $X_N^\om$ and $X_N^{\om^\delta}$ as in the proof of Proposition \ref{sjumps}.
 Note that $\om^\delta$ has only a finite number of jumps in any compact interval, thus $\om^\delta$ falls into case 2.
 Moreover, we have

 where in the last inequality we use Proposition \ref{sjumps}.
-Now, using the claim for $X_N^{\om^\delta}$ and the previous inequality, we obtain
+Now, using {\eqref{claiml2cont}} for $X_N^{\om^\delta}$ and the previous inequality, we obtain

-We let $\delta\to 0$ and conclude that the claim holds for any $C\geq 2C_2$ and $c\geq 6$. \end{proof} Now, we proceed to prove the quenched convergence of the sequence of Moran models to the Wright--Fisher diffusion, under the assumption that the environment is simple. \begin{proof}[Proof of Theorem \ref{qlimit} (Quenched convergence)] Let $B\coloneqq (B(t))_{t\geq 0}$ be a standard Brownian motion.
-We denote by $X^0$ the unique strong solution of \eqref{WFSDE} with null environment associated to $B$.
+We let $\delta\to 0$ and conclude that {\eqref{claiml2cont}} holds for any $C\geq 2C_2$ and $c\geq 6$. \end{proof} Now, we proceed to prove the quenched convergence of the sequence of Moran models to the Wright--Fisher diffusion, under the assumption that the environment is simple. \begin{proof}[Proof of Theorem \ref{thm2.2}-(2) (Quenched convergence)] Let $B\coloneqq (B(t))_{t\geq 0}$ be a standard Brownian motion.
+We denote by $X^\bz$ the unique strong solution of \eqref{WFSDE} associated to $B$ and the null environment.
+Theorem \ref{thm2.2}-(1) implies in particular that $X_N^\bz$ converges to $X^\bz$ as $N\to\infty$.